-Hillary Clinton's right-hand woman takes a reluctant turn in the spotlight
+Huma Abedin takes another reluctant turn in the spotlight

 Washington (CNN)Huma Abedin has largely remained in the background during her decades-long work for Hillary Clinton as her right-hand woman at the White House, Senate, State Department and private life.

-Her role in Clinton's career has come under scrutiny as the relationship between the Clinton Foundation and Clinton's State Department has faced criticism, and Abedin's name is front and center in emails being parsed to determine any inappropriate links.

-And continued scandals surrounding her now-estranged husband, Anthony Weiner, have further thrust her into the public eye.
+The FBI and the New York Police Department have opened preliminary investigations of allegations that Weiner exchanged sexually explicit text messages with a purportedly underage girl.

-Now vice chairwoman of Clinton's presidential campaign, Abedin, 41, was Clinton's deputy chief of staff at the State Department.
-Freedom of Information Act requests from a conservative organization have made many of Clinton's staff's emails sent during that time public, and Abedin was involved in most of the exchanges drawing scrutiny.
+Abedin, 40, is one of Clinton's longest-serving aides.
+She was Clinton's deputy chief of staff at the State Department and is currently the vice chairwoman of Clinton's presidential campaign.

+Freedom of Information Act requests from a conservative organization have made many of Clinton's staff's emails sent during her State Department tenure public, and Abedin was involved in many of the exchanges that have drawn scrutiny.

 In one exchange when Clinton was secretary of state, then-Clinton Foundation executive Doug Band asked Abedin to facilitate a meeting between Clinton and the crown prince of Bahrain.
 In another, Band and Abedin emailed about job opportunities at the State Department for a person whose name was redacted.

-Note: This story was initially published in August.
-It has been updated.